mdalquist/Predicting-Calories-from-Nutrition-Info/README.md

 |  3 | [194.8, 20.0, 6.0, 32.0, 22.0, 36.0, 3.0]    |
 |  4 | [194.8, 20.0, 6.0, 32.0, 22.0, 36.0, 3.0]    |

 Below is the final cleaned dataframe used to build the regression models.
-It was obtained by isolating the splitting the strings from the nutrition column and adding a new column for each nutrient.
-Also, each column is converted from percentage of daily value to grams.
+It was obtained by splitting the strings from the nutrition column by each nutrient and separating them into their own columns.
+After, each nutrient column is converted from percentage of daily value to grams.
 The conversions come from the [FDA](https://netrition.com/pages/reference-values-for-nutrition-labeling) daily recommendations.
-These values are sometimes changed by the FDA, so using the wrong conversion can cause error.
+The FDA updates these values periodically, so using the wrong conversion can cause error.
 Using an example from [food.com](https://www.food.com/recipe/chickpea-and-fresh-tomato-toss-51631), I believe the website uses old recommendations of 65 grams of total fat and 25 grams of added sugar daily, which differ from the current recommendations of 78g and 50g, respectively.
-The other recommended daily values are: sodium, 2.3g; protein, 50g; saturated fat, 20g; carbohydrates, 275g.
+The other current recommended daily values are: sodium, 2.3g; protein, 50g; saturated fat, 20g; carbohydrates, 275g.
 Each row is indexed by the recipe id from the original dataset, which is used to match the rows and drop the duplicate recipes.

 | id | calories | total fat | sugar | sodium | protein | saturated fat | carbohydrates |
 |-------:|-----------:|------------:|--------:|---------:|----------:|----------------:|----------------:|